Maheshwm11/USERQUIZSURVEY/README.md

 ## Usage

-To use the Quiz Application, follow these steps:
+You can use the quiz application by using the finalgrade.jar OR you can follow these steps:

 1. Clone the repository to your local machine.
 2. Open the QuizApplication.java file in your preferred Java IDE.